haniya1305/RMP310/README.md

 - LandingPage (Sign-up page with option to continue without signing up)
 - My_Reviews (List of users current reviews as well as user control buttons)
 - Sign_Up_Page (Sign up page)

+## Individual Project

+**Feature** - Directions from a student in UBC Vancouver to Pritchard Dining hall that this app has information about.
+**APIs Used** - Google Directions API and Retrofit

+In this version, I worked on a version of the RateMyPritch project by adding a directions option to help users find their way to have a bite at the famous Pritchard Dining Hall.
+I used the Google Directions API along with the Retrofit API to do so.
+I had to change and build gradles in order to then create an API key to access the google developers code chunks.
+Then, I created new java files, which are Result, Route and OverviewPolyline to help me create the objects I needed in the Map.java class, said objects being googleMap, apiInterface, list of latitude & longitude and polylineoptions.
+I used the retrofit API to build a new callAdapterFactory using Google APIs, this was used to create the APInterface.

+### Google Directions: ###
+-

+### Retrofit: ###
+-